AnyLog-co/documentation/image mapping.md

 ### Get the list of files stores in the blobs database

-View all the files assigned to a table:
+Use the following example to view all the files assigned to a table:
 <pre>
 get files where dbms = blobs_edgex and table = image and limit = 100
 </pre>

-View all the files assigned to a table in a particular date:
+Use the following example to View all the files assigned to a table in a particular date:
 <pre>
 get files where dbms = blobs_edgex and table = video and date = 220723 and limit = 100
 get files where dbms = blobs_edgex and date = 220723  limit = 100